 KAB ECLO Service

 KAB has Eye Clinic Liaison Officers (ECLOs) working in the Ophthalmic Departments of hospitals across Kent, Bromley and Bexley.
-Fran Smith is based at Maidstone Hospital, Scott Jones is based at the Kent and Canterbury, the Queen Elizabeth Queen Mother (QEQM) Hospital and William Harvey hospitals from 5th June 2017, and Chris Wilsdon is based at the Princess Royal University Hospital and the Queen Mary Hospital.
+Fran Smith is based at Maidstone Hospital, Scott Jones is based at the Kent and Canterbury, the Queen Elizabeth Queen Mother (QEQM) Hospital and William Harvey hospitals, and Chris Wilsdon is based at the Princess Royal University Hospital and the Queen Mary Hospital.
 The ECLOs are there for emotional support, information about eye conditions and advice on the services available to people with sight impairments.
 This may include information about the registration process, benefits and concessions and local services.
 Most importantly the ECLOs are on hand to spend time with you and talk through any concerns you might have.